 The only real caveat is that you need to plan to get this going a week before you plan to use it in a drink.
 After that week of doing ABSOLUTELY NOTHING, you’re ready to indulge in some delicious cocktails!

-If you make my Rosemary-Lemon Infused Gin, please be sure to leave me a comment!
+If you use Rosemary-Lemon Infused Gin in your favorite Gin cocktail recipe, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 Rosemary-Lemon Infused Gin